Bruceli-iscool/Text-Language/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Security
-about: Describe this issue template's purpose here.
+about: alert us about about security issues. for details email virtualkernel@outlook.com
 title: ''
 labels: ''
 assignees: ''